770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

    a variety of things.

-My career is young and I believe that Amazon offers an exceptional place for me to learn things and be able to make a bigger impact on people live's
+My career is young and I believe that Amazon offers an exceptional place for me to learn things and have a larger impact.

 ## Introduce yourself
 - My name is Zhe.
 I am currently a software engineer at thoughtspot,